SSpeights/PowerShellGuide/powershell-framework.md

 # Powershell Framework

 Understanding a little bit about how PowerShell works goes a long way to helping you find the PS-Resources your need and code PS more efficiently and comfortably.
-You should now have an integrated development environment and you can use the IDE to take a look at how Powershell is semantically structured and get and how PowerShell helps you to code faster.
-The IDE also helps you set up version control.
-We assume that you will use some kind of version control for your scripting, even if it is only local.
+You should now have an integrated development environment and you can use the IDE to take a look at how Powershell is semantically structured and get and the functions PowerShell has to help you to code faster.

 ## Powershell command structure